Garrnete/TravGarNey_backend/README.md

 TravGarNey was created to help travelers:

-Organize trip details such as destinations, budgets, and dates.
+Organize trip details such as destinations, budgets and dates.

 Record daily experiences through text and photos.

-Reflect on their adventures in a private, digital journal.
+Reflect on their adventures in a private and digital journal.

 From a technical perspective, this project demonstrates proficiency in full-stack web development, including: